MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows.md

 1. Leave **(US) East US** as the default value for *Region*.

 1. Scroll down and review the *Image* for the virtual machine.
-If it appears empty, select **Windows 10 Enterprise, version 22H2**.
+If it appears empty, select **Windows 11 Enterprise, version 22H2**.

 1. Review the *Size* for the virtual machine.
-If it appears empty, select **See all sizes**, choose the first VM size under *Most used by Azure users* and select **Select**.
+If it appears empty, select **See all sizes**, choose the first (D-series) VM size listed and select **Select**.

     >**Note:** If you see the message: *This image is not supported for Azure Automanage.
 To disable this feature,navigate to the Management tab.
 Otherwise, select a supported image.* Go to the Management tab and disable "Automanage".
 The creation process will succeed afterwards.

 1. Scroll down and enter a *Username* of your choosing. **Hint:** Avoid reserved words like admin or root.

-1. Enter a *Password* of your choosing. **Hint:** It might be easier to reuse your tenant password.
+1. Enter a *Password* of your choosing. **Hint:** It might be easier to reuse your LabUser password.
 It can be found in the resources tab.
+You may need to enter it twice.

 1. Scroll down to the bottom of the page and select the checkbox below *Licensing* to confirm you have the eligible license.